 Thrombolytics or fibrinolytics are a group of medications used in the management and treatment of dissolving intravascular clots.
 They are in the plasminogen activator class of drugs.
 This activity describes the indications, action, and contraindications for thrombolytics.
-This activity will highlight the mechanism of action & adverse event profile pertinent for members of the interprofessional team in the treatment of patients with intravascular clots such as Acute myocardial infarction, acute ischemic stroke, and related conditions.
+This activity will highlight the mechanism of action and adverse event profile pertinent for members of the interprofessional team in the treatment of patients with intravascular clots such as Acute myocardial infarction, acute ischemic stroke, and related conditions.

 - Summarize interprofessional team strategies for improving care coordination and communication to advance thrombolytics and improve outcomes.

-Thrombolytic treatment is also known as fibrinolytic or thrombolysis, to dissolve dangerous intravascular clots to prevent ischemic damage by improving blood flow.
+Thrombolytic treatment is also known as fibrinolytic or thrombolysis to dissolve dangerous intravascular clots to prevent ischemic damage by improving blood flow.
 Thrombosis is a significant physiological response that limits hemorrhage caused by large or tiny vascular injury.
 The physiological hemostatic response is well-controlled by intrinsic antithrombotic properties and fibrinolysis.
 Thrombus formation is supposed to be confined to localized areas of tissue injury.
 Any intravascular thrombus without damage that impedes the blood flow is considered abnormal.
 Any form of inherited or acquired hypercoagulable state may give rise to intravascular thrombus formation.
 Upon formation, an abnormal thrombus may propagate until complete blockage of the arterial lumen or may detach and travel to block downstream vascular lumen.
 Thromboembolism has the following clinical outcomes where a thrombolytic therapy can be used.

 - Acute myocardial infarction (AMI)

 - Deep vein thrombosis (DVT)

 - Acute ischemic stroke (AIS)